by Tim Flanagan on December 31, 2008

 by Tim Flanagan on December 23, 2008

-Following up on last summer’s trip aboard the USCGC Eagle during her visit to Pugut Sound, here’s a photograph taken by Petty Officer 3rd Class Tara Molle, who you may be familiar with from the District 13 Podcasts, which she hosts.
-One whole episode is devoted to Eagle, and I recommend it.
+Following up on last summer’s trip aboard the USCGC Eagle during her visit to Pugut Sound, audiologist here’s a photograph taken by Petty Officer 3rd Class Tara Molle, health system who you may be familiar with from the District 13 Podcasts, physiotherapy which she hosts.
+One whole episode is devoted to Eagle, and I recommend […]

 by Tim Flanagan on December 20, 2008